 - Painting defects (peeling, bubbling, uneven application)

-- Incomplete work — if the builder abandons the project, insurance covers the cost to engage another builder to complete it
+- Incomplete work — if the builder walks off the job, cover pays to bring in another builder to finish it.

-- Loss of deposit — if you paid a deposit and the builder becomes insolvent before starting work
+- Loss of deposit — if you have paid a deposit and the builder becomes insolvent before starting.

 - Normal wear and tear — paint fading, carpet wearing, timber weathering

-- Damage you cause — modifications, DIY work, neglect
+- Damage you cause — modifications, DIY, neglect

-- Work done without proper permits — if the building work did not have the required council approvals
+- Work done without proper permits — no required council approvals, no cover

-- Work done by unlicensed builders — insurance only covers licensed builders
+- Work by unlicensed builders — cover only applies to licensed work

-- Consequential losses — alternative accommodation, lost rental income, or personal property damage (these may be covered by your home and contents insurance or through a legal claim)
+- Consequential losses — temporary accommodation, lost rent, personal property damage (some of these may sit with your home and contents insurer or a legal claim instead)

 - Has died or become incapacitated

-- Has disappeared — cannot be contacted, has abandoned the project
+- Has disappeared and cannot be contacted, having abandoned the job

-- Has become insolvent — entered administration, liquidation, or bankruptcy
+- Has become insolvent, entering administration, liquidation or bankruptcy

 - Has had their licence suspended or cancelled

-You cannot claim simply because you are unhappy with the quality of work.
-If your builder is still operating but refusing to fix a defect, your first step is to contact your state building authority:
+You cannot claim just because you are unhappy with the quality of the work.
+If the builder is still trading but stonewalling you on a defect, your first move is your state building authority:

 - NSW: NSW Fair Trading

-- QLD: Queensland Building and Construction Commission (QBCC)
+- QLD: the Queensland Building and Construction Commission (QBCC)

 - SA: Consumer and Business Services (CBS)

-These authorities can investigate, mediate disputes, and issue compliance orders.
-If the builder still refuses, you can escalate to a tribunal (NCAT, VCAT, QCAT) or the courts.
-Home warranty insurance is the safety net when all other options have been exhausted because the builder no longer exists as a viable business.
+These authorities can investigate, mediate, and issue orders to fix the work.
+If the builder still will not budge, you can escalate to a tribunal (NCAT, VCAT, QCAT) or the courts.
+The insurance is the backstop for when none of that is possible, because the builder no longer exists as a viable business.

-Time limits: You must discover and report structural defects within the structural warranty period (6 years in most states, 10 years in VIC) and non-structural defects within 2 years of completion.
-These periods run from the date of practical completion (handover), not from the date of the contract.
+Time limits: report structural defects within the structural warranty period (6 years in most states, including Victoria) and non-structural defects within 2 years of completion.
+These clocks run from practical completion, when you take handover, not from the date you signed the contract.
+The Queensland scheme is the exception, running from the contract date.

-- Contract value — higher-value builds cost more to insure
+- Contract value — bigger builds cost more to insure

-- State — each state's scheme has different premium structures
+- State — each scheme sets premiums its own way

-- Type of work — new builds vs renovations vs additions
+- Type of work — new build, renovation or addition

 |---|---|